jarvisms/pythondcs/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/jarvisms/pythondcs/blob/master/LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

 ## Acknowledgements

-* Thanks to [Coherent Research](http://coherent-research.co.uk/) for documentation and on going technical support.
+* Thanks to [Coherent Research](http://www.coherent-research.co.uk/) for documentation and ongoing technical support.